-I have a broad interest in social cognitive neuroscience, especially those related to poverty, morality and justice.
+I have a broad interest in social cognitive neuroscience, especially those related to resilience in poverty, reproducibility, and Neurolaw.

-Resilience, Brain, and SES Poverty is a global issue and influences the life of millions of people.
-Many studies have shown that people in poverty also suffered from mental, besides physical, health problems.
-Can social cognitive neuroscience help to improve the mental health and well-being of people with low SES background, and therefore help to solve the poverty problem?
-I think resilience study could be a very promising approach to do so, that’s why I am pursuing a post-doc position at Raffael’s Lab in the first place.
+Resilience, Brain, and SES Poverty is a global issue and influences the lives of millions of people.
+Studies have shown that people from different socioeconomic background have different health conditions (both physically and mentally, see Michael Marmot’s The Health Gap).
+However, most psychological and cognitive neuroscience is based on the WEIRD population, ignoring the potential influences of SES on affective and cognitive processing.
+Most importantly, can social cognitive neuroscience help to improve the mental health and well-being of people with low SES background?
+Maybe research on resilience to stress will provide some hints, that’s why I am pursuing a post-doc position at Raffael’s Lab in the first place.